At Holy Cross Catholic Primary School we follow in the footsteps of Jesus promoting the Gospel values to the school community:

 Respect and Tolerance: We actively promote and model respect and tolerance by:

 On a more general level, the school undertakes assemblies which uphold traditional values of empathy, respect and tolerance.
-These are also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the school days.
+These are also taught within PSHE, RHE and RE lessons and on an informal nature throughout the school days.

 PREVENTING RADICALISATION AND EXTREMISM